Lens Buying Guide

 DSLRs have different sensor sizes, depending on the manufacturer.
 Full frame refers to a sensor that is the same size as the old 35mm film sensors, and crop sensors are smaller.

-This simply means that cameras with a full frame sensor generally produce better images and have better low light capability (so they perform well at very high ISO settings).
+This simply means that cameras with a full frame sensor generally produce better images and have better low light capability (so they perform exceptionally well at much higher ISO settings than the entry level cameras).
 The downside is they are physically larger and therefore heavier than cropped sensors, and more expensive.
 For cropped sensors, the main thing to be aware of is that your lenses will have a longer reach.

 This in no way means that crop sensor cameras don’t take a good photo… full frame sensor cameras are simply another step above.